Role

 State modeling, API contracts, permissions, async workflows, operational usability

-Theta EdgeCloud exposes complex AI infrastructure workflows across on-demand model APIs, model and deployment management, Jupyter notebooks, GPU nodes and clusters, persistent storage, AI agents, usage analytics, billing, organization / project / user roles, and internal admin operations.
+Theta EdgeCloud exposed AI infrastructure workflows across model APIs, notebooks, GPU resources, storage, agents, usage, billing, permissions, and internal admin operations.

 View public EdgeCloud site →The challenge was not just building screens.
-The product needed clear workflows around configuration, validation, permissions, async provisioning states, usage visibility, billing context, and failure recovery.
+The product needed clear paths around configuration, validation, permissions, async provisioning states, usage visibility, billing context, and failure recovery.

-I led most of the frontend implementation for the EdgeCloud AI Services area, with deep ownership across customer-facing AI infrastructure workflows and internal admin tooling.
+I led most frontend implementation for EdgeCloud AI Services, covering customer-facing AI infrastructure flows and the internal admin dashboard used by support, QA, operations, and engineering.

 My work often sat between product intent and platform constraints: deciding what should be visible to users, what needed backend confirmation, what belonged in reusable UI patterns, and where internal tooling needed different assumptions from customer-facing workflows.

-Separate AI infrastructure capabilities became one product system through shared org/project context, permissions, async states, lifecycle patterns, and admin workflows.
+Separate infrastructure capabilities became one product system through shared org/project context, permissions, async states, lifecycle patterns, and admin operations.

 Model complex flows around clear states such as draft, validating, provisioning, ready, failed, disabled, and permission-blocked instead of treating them as generic loading states.

-Work with backend engineers to avoid repeated frontend parsing and to make analytics, billing, configuration, and admin views easier to extend.
+Work with backend engineers so analytics, billing, configuration, and admin views can share stable response shapes.

 The core challenge was not rendering AI infrastructure data.
 It was making complex platform capabilities feel understandable, operable, and trustworthy.